Battle of Siffin: Seceders

 As Ali returned to Kufa, some of his men seceded and gathered outside of Kufa in protest to the arbitration agreement.
 Bahramian puts their number at 12,000, citing al-Baladhuri and al-Tabari.
 Ali visited them and told them that they had opted for the arbitration despite his warnings, according to al-Tabari.
 The seceders agreed and told Ali that they had repented for their sins and now demanded that Ali followed suit.
-To this, he responded with the general declaration, "I repent to God and ask for his forgiveness for every sin," and also ensured them that the judgment of the arbitrators would not be binding if they deviated from the Quran and Sunna.
+To this, he responded with the general declaration, "I repent to God and ask for his forgiveness for every sin," and also ensured them that the judgment of the arbitrators would not be binding if they deviated from the Quran and Sunnah.
 He thus largely regained their support at the time.
 But when the seceders returned to Kufa, they accused Ali of having nullified the arbitration agreement, which he denied, saying that he was committed to the formal agreement with Mu'awiya.
 Similar statements are attributed to Ali by Ibn Muzahim and Ibn Abi'l-Hadid, in which the caliph vows to uphold the covenant with Mu'awiya.
 In another account by al-Tabari, Ali cites verse 16:91 for upholding the treaty when two Kharijites, namely, Zur'a ibn al-Burj al-Ta'i and Hurqus ibn Zuhayr al-Sa'di, appealed to him to revoke it.
-Many of the dissidents apparently accepted Ali's position, while the rest left for al-Nahrawan, a town near al-Mada'in, and there declared Abd-Allah ibn Wahb al-Rasibi as their leader.
+Many of the dissidents apparently accepted Ali's position, while the rest left for al-Nahrawan, a town near al-Mada'in, and there declared Abd Allah ibn Wahb al-Rasibi as their leader.
 These formed the Kharijites (lit. 'seceders'), who later took up arms against Ali in the Battle of Nahrawan (658).
 They soon labeled anyone who opposed them as nonbelievers, who had to be fought, thus becoming the forerunners of Islamic terrorism, according to some.

 Their motives

 Donner suggests that the seceders, among them many of the qurra, may have feared being held accountable for their role in the assassination of Uthman.
-Alternatively, Hinds and Poonawala believe that the seceders were disillusioned with the arbitration process, particularly by the removal of Ali's title of amir al-mu'minin in the final agreement and by its reference to the Sunna next to the Quran, as noted also in Waq'at Siffin.
+Alternatively, Hinds and Poonawala believe that the seceders were disillusioned with the arbitration process, particularly by the removal of Ali's title of amir al-mu'minin in the final agreement and by its reference to the Sunnah next to the Quran, as noted also in Waq'at Siffin.
 After being silent about it initially, the Syrians now said that they also wanted the arbitrators to judge whether the killing of Uthman was justified, about which the qurra had no doubts.
 Hinds and Poonawala thus regard the arbitration as a skillfully-planned maneuver to disintegrate the coalition of Ali.
 For Ayoub, the seceders were frustrated with a costly war that had achieved nothing and denounced the agreement that questioned the authority of the legitimate Muslim caliph, in their view.